Jonesey13/UFO-MultiMadnessMod/README.md

 After completing these steps the modded `data.win` file can be copied back into your original UFO50 game folder to apply the mod.

-The `.csx` scripts can be run using the VSCode launch configuration provided (you must select the script you want to run first in the explorer).
+The `.csx` scripts can be run using the VSCode launch configuration provided (first you must select the script you want to run in the "Explorer" menu before running it from the "Run and Debug" menu).

+## Credits
+Thank you to the incredible [Underminers team](https://github.com/UnderminersTeam) for providing such a useful and versatile modding library for Game Maker Studio.

+Credit also goes to [this UFO50 Wiki](https://ufo50.miraheze.org/) for documenting where to begin with modding UFO50.

+Next up a big thanks to [p-sam](https://github.com/p-sam) for providing such a good modding framework (this is a pale imitation of what you've already done).

+Lastly a massive thanks to [Mossmouth](https://www.mossmouth.com/) for making such a rich collection of games!